FWDSEC/owasp-skfk8-builder/README.md

 ```
 **NOTE:** You will need a registered AWS domain name and to get zone ID.

-Set your AWS profile `export AWS_PROFILE=XYZ` and run `source aws.skfk8.kops.sh`.
-The profile will need permissions so it can create an IAM `kops user` and IAM `kops group` to create/destroy the K8s clusters (labs/demo).
+Set your AWS profile `export AWS_PROFILE=XYZ` and run `source awsskf.kops.sh`.
+The AWS profile will need sufficient permissions so it can create an IAM `kops user` and IAM `kops group` to create/destroy the K8s clusters (labs/demo).

 ## AWS SKF+K8 Overview
 Gettig OWASP Secure Knowledge Framework up-and-running on a live Kubernetes clusters can be really challenging.
 We created the `aws.skfk8.kops.sh` to contain a series of shell functions that can be executed in order to create the 2x Kubernetes environments necessary to run the OWASP Secure Knowledge Framework in AWS.

-Recently, the Kubernetes standard has changed around NetworkIgress deployment definitions (no longer beta!) and currently SKF is only working in Kubernetes `v1.18.20` (or earlier), and `v1.18.20` is is slated for End-of-Life.
-Code changes to SKF are required because the Python code that deploys various SKF Labs uses the K8S API and assumes the Beta API.
-Using the `skf/ingress.1.22.yaml` one can deploy to newer kubernetes however the lab deployments fail.
+Recently, the Kubernetes standard has changed around NetworkIgress deployment definitions (no longer beta!) and currently SKF is only working in Kubernetes `v1.21.14` (or earlier), and `v1.21.14` is End-of-Life.
+Future code changes to SKF are required because the Python code that deploys various SKF Labs uses the K8S Beta API.
+Using the `skf/ingress.1.22.yaml` one can deploy the demo site however the lab site deployment fails.

-NOTE: During the development of these helpers the [`kops`](https://kops.sigs.k8s.io/welcome/releases/) tool no longer officially supports `v1.18.20`.

 # Tools Need to Build (Linux/MacOS/...)
-This script uses [kops](https://kops.sigs.k8s.io/) under the hood and requires these other packages:
+This script uses the latest [kops](https://kops.sigs.k8s.io/) under the hood and requires these other packages:
 1. kops
 2. terraform
 3. AWS cli